-A stunning country with glorious scenery and an amazing culture, Vietnam offers many attractions for the modern tourist.
-It would be easy to spend a holiday in Vietnam just sightseeing and immersing yourself in the culture – which thanks to a heavy French influence, is different to its South Eastern Asian neighbours – but why pass up on some of the fun adventure activities in Vietnam?
+A stunning country with glorious scenery and a fantastic culture, Vietnam offers many attractions for modern tourists.
+It would be easy to spend a holiday in Vietnam just sightseeing and immersing yourself in the culture – which, thanks to a heavy French influence, is different from its South-Eastern Asian neighbors, but why pass up on some fun adventure activities in Vietnam?

-Also called sand surfing, sandboarding is an extreme sport, exactly like snowboarding, but on sand dunes instead of snow.
-Regularly named among the best sandboarding destinations in the world, are the Mue Ne Dunes.
+Also called sand surfing, sandboarding is an extreme sport, exactly like snowboarding, but on dunes instead of snow.
+Regularly named among the best sandboarding destinations globally are the Mue Ne Dunes.
 A series of red dunes around the resort town of the same name, sandboarding has not yet hit the professional heights here but is more of a fun cultural experience.
-Women in cone hats rent out boards to everyone from kids to saffron-robed Buddhist monks.
+Women in cone hats rent outboards to everyone from kids to saffron-robed Buddhist monks.

 Mue Nie is also home to the magical Fairy Stream.
 This small shallow river winds through moon-like rock formations and is fun to walk through.
-You can watch the fish as you walk up to two kms in the water or you might try your hand at fishing.
-You’ll need some basic tackle including rod and reels.
+You can watch the fish as you walk up to two km in the water, or you might try your hand at fishing.
+You’ll need some basic tackle, including rod and reels.
 Check out these great options for beginners.

 Take on Mount Fansipan

-Nicknamed “the Roof of Indochina”, Fanispan at 3,143 metres is the highest mountain in the region.
-Located in Sapa, a town in the Lao Cai province in Northern Vietnam, the mountain can be conquered via two main climbing routes, one categorised as 2D1N, the other a longer 3D2N route.
+Nicknamed “the Roof of Indochina,” Fansipan, at 3,143 meters, is the highest mountain in the region.
+Located in Sapa, a town in the Lao Cai province in Northern Vietnam, the mountain can be conquered via two main climbing routes, one categorized as 2D1N, the other a longer 3D2N route.
 Both climbs require a guide.
-For those who prefer an easier way to the summit, the Fanispan cable car takes just 15 minutes to achieve what climbers do in 2-3 days, travelling on cables high above primitive forests.
+For those who prefer an easier way to the summit, the Fansipan cable car takes 15 minutes to achieve what climbers do in 2-3 days, traveling on cables high above primitive forests.

 Ride a Motorbike from Ho Chi Minh to Hanoi

-One of the enduring images of Vietnam is the streets of Ho Chi Minh crowded with motorbikes, but motorbikes are also popular outside the cities and Vietnam has become known for some amazing motorbike routes.
-One of the favourite journeys is from Ho Chi Minh to Hanoi.
-There are various routes to cover the distance of more than 2,000 kms, all taking you through gorgeous scenery and fascinating towns and villages.
+One of the enduring images of Vietnam is the streets of Ho Chi Minh crowded with motorbikes.
+Still, motorbikes are also popular outside the cities, and Vietnam has become known for some fantastic motorbike routes.
+One of my favorite journeys is from Ho Chi Minh to Hanoi.
+There are various routes to cover the distance of more than 2,000 km, all taking you through gorgeous scenery and fascinating towns and villages.

 Marble Mountain Rappelling Tour with Temple and Cave Exploration